Fast Unbiased Sampling of Networks with Given Expected Degrees and Strengths: Methods

 \subsection{Extension to other network types}

 Our sampling algorithm naturally extends to bipartite networks.
-We denote parameters for the one node set as $\alpha^+, \beta^+$ and for the other node set as $\alpha^-, \beta^-$.
-We then go through each node in the $+$ node set and then go through each node in the $-$ node set to sample the edge.
-The order of the nodes for the $+$ node set and the $-$ node set is sorted according to $\alpha^+_i,\beta^+_i$ and $\alpha^-_j,\beta^-_j$ respectively.
+We denote parameters for one node set as $\alpha^+, \beta^+$ and for the other node set as $\alpha^-, \beta^-$.
+We then go through each node in the $+$ node set and then go through each node in the $-$ node set to sample edges.
+The order of the nodes for the $+$ node set and the $-$ node set is sorted according to $\alpha^+_i,\beta^+_i$ and $\alpha^-_j,\beta^-_j$, respectively.

 The sampling algorithm for bipartite networks can be used to generate directed networks as follows.
-Given a directed network, we create two nodes per node, one corresponding to the \emph{in} nodes and the other corresponding to the \emph{out} nodes, each placed in one part and the other (e.g., $+$ part for in and $-$ for out) in a bipartite network, with an edge from node $i$ to node $j$ in the directed network corresponds to an edge between out-node $i$ and in-node $j$ in the bipartite representation.
+Given a directed network, we create two nodes per node: one corresponding to the \emph{in} nodes and the other corresponding to the \emph{out} nodes, with one node type placed in one part of the bipartite network and the other node type in the other part.
+An edge from node $i$ to node $j$ in the directed network corresponds to an edge between out-node $i$ and in-node $j$ in the bipartite representation.
 This transformation allows us to apply the bipartite sampling algorithm to generate directed networks while preserving both in-degree and out-degree sequences.
 In the same vein, our algorithm can be applied to hypergraphs by representing them as incidence graphs.